 I think the most important question facing humanity is, ‘Is the universe a friendly place?’
 This is the first and most basic question all people must answer for themselves. ~ Albert Einstein

 I’ve regaled you in a past article with a list of things that haven’t cured me yet on my path toward better mental health and higher consciousness.
 Now, it seems appropriate to describe what has actually helped me.
 Since this includes several things, this will no doubt be a multi-part series of articles.

 In a sense, all the things I’ve done have helped push me along the path.
 If nothing else, I’ve learned what doesn’t work for me, so I could let these things go and not bother with them anymore.
 (OK, I’m trying to make lemonade out of lemons.)
 In any case, the first thing I’d like to present has to do with the question Dr. Einstein posed, “Is the universe a friendly place?”
 Continue reading

 Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try just one more time. ~ Thomas Edison

 This represents a laundry list of most of the things (as my memory serves) that one person (me) has tried on the path toward increased mental health and higher consciousness.
-Some of these seemed to help for a while, but none permanently cured me, whatever that means.
-In retrospect, I’m grateful they didn’t, as I would probably not be as far along the path as I am now without the experiences or suffering that motivated me to “try just one more time.”
+Some of these seemed to help for a while and some have had potentially permanent effects.
+It’s not clear that any of them “cured” me, whatever that means.
+It’s hard to say that that will ever happen.
+However, in retrospect, I’m grateful they didn’t as I would probably not be as far along the “path” as I am now without the experiences or suffering that motivated me to “try just one more time.”
 Continue reading

 You can only get as high as your therapist. ~ Ram Dass